wahabsamadi1/Food-Court-Ordering-System/README.md

      │
      ├── main.cpp            # Main source code for the food court system ├── README.md           # This README file
-     ├── program.log         # Log file for tracking events and errors └── <bill-number>.txt   # A bill file generated after each run
+     ├── Activity_log.txt    # Log file for tracking events and errors └── <bill-number>.txt   # A bill file generated after each run